You may be asked to comment on a patient's testamentary capacity where:

 Work within the limits of your competence and take reasonable steps to ensure anything you write or sign is verifiable.

-If you witness a will or write a letter expressing an opinion that a patient is capable of signing a will, it will be inferred that you have made an assessment of testamentary capacity that assesses the factors set out in Banks v Goodfellow.
+You should only write a letter expressing an opinion that a patient is capable of signing a will, or write this in patient records, if you have made an assessment of testamentary capacity that assesses the factors set out in Banks v Goodfellow.

 Do you have enough information about the legal test to be applied?

 Make sure you have a good understanding of the legal principles that relate to testamentary capacity.
 These should be set out for you by the patient's (or their executor's) solicitor.

 Do you have enough information about the extent of the estate and potential beneficiaries, in order to discuss these with the patient?

 Ideally, a letter of instruction from the patient's solicitor will include information about previous wills so you can discuss with the patient their reasons for including or excluding potential beneficiaries.
 If it has not been included, it's reasonable to ask the solicitor for this before you assess the patient.

 If you decide to go ahead with an assessment of testamentary capacity, you should be aware of the legal test to be applied and check the person understands each of the points above from Banks v Goodfellow.

 Set aside adequate time to assess the person thoroughly.
 You may find it uncomfortable to ask about the extent of the estate, potential beneficiaries, and the patient's choices of who to leave out of a will - but embarrassment is "best not deferred to the witness box, after a patient's death".